What is a Credit Score?

 What credit score is needed to buy a car?

-Those with stronger scores will see lower interest rates as part of their agreement, while the opposite is true for those with lower scores, as they'll be seen as a greater risk to lend to.
+Those with stronger scores will see lower interest rates, while the opposite is true for those with lower scores, as they'll be seen as a greater risk to lenders.